Herbal Teas to Lower Blood Pressure

 I am 26yr old and started to have high blood pressure.
 I didn’t want to go on medicine, so when I saw this tea I decided to try it.
 The tea has a very light taste that I like, and works.
 I also cut down the sodium in my diet which helped drastically (of course).
 I know that my blood pressure has been regulated now mostly because of this tea.
 When I feel that the blood pressure is high I always take this tea.
 Also, if I know that I’m going to eat something that might increase my BP I drink the tea before, or after.

-We feel there’s enough empirical evidence to support that quality herbal tea can slow and even retard the progress of this disease.
-The emphasis is on quality, not commercial teabags.
+We feel there’s enough empirical evidence to support the validity that quality herbal tea can slow and even retard the progress of this disease.
+The emphasis is on quality.